-Kawahara, curator at the Florida Museum’s McGuire Center for Lepidoptera and Biodiversity, explained that mosquitoes are a vital source of food for birds, bats, fish and other wildlife.
+Kawahara, associate curator at the Florida Museum’s McGuire Center for Lepidoptera and Biodiversity, explained that mosquitoes are a vital source of food for birds, bats, fish and other wildlife.
 Some are even pollinators.
 Scientists are just beginning to understand the biology and varied ecological roles of this diverse group.

 Conover softened: Maybe one of the most-loathed insects on the planet isn’t so bad after all.

 As studies have increasingly shown the dizzying drop in insect numbers due to climate change, pollution, habitat loss and other factors, Kawahara, whose research has largely focused on moth and butterfly evolution, felt he couldn’t stay on the sidelines.

 “We’ve got to do something.
 We can’t live without insects,” he said, pointing to their importance as crop pollinators, carrion and waste disposal teams, silk-spinners and food.

 The good news is that each of us can help.
 Here are three simple ways to lend insects a hand.

 Whether you have a sprawling yard, a balcony container garden or a window box, you can foster flourishing insect populations by choosing native plants.
 Many insects rely on certain species of plants for food and habitat, relationships that span millions of years.
 Pockets of native plants not only sustain insects, they attract beneficial predators and act as wildlife corridors, links to other habitats.
 They can also be easier to grow and maintain than non-native plants.